 As to Duleep Singh, his wife was met in Cairo when he travelled back to India, on a journey to scatter his mother's remains in the country of her birth.

 Bamba was the illegitimate daughter of a German merchant banker and his mistress of Abyssinian descent.
 She was raised in a Christian mission school and succeeded in so beguiling Duleep that he brought her back to England where the newly-wed couple made their home at Elvedon Hall in Suffolk.

-Whatever she thought in private, Queen Victoria continued to welcome Duleep into her home and family, even going so far as to host the Christening of Duleep's son, when the boy was brought to Windsor and baptized in the Queen's private chapel, with Victoria acting as godmother, and the child named Prince Victor.
+Whatever she thought in private, Queen Victoria continued to welcome Duleep into her home and family, even going so far as to host the Christening of Duleep's son.
+The child was brought to Windsor and baptized in the Queen's private chapel, with Victoria acting as godmother for Prince Victor.